-Reporting Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-1e: Implement specific tree mitigation considerations at two potentially historic properties and landscape recordation, as necessary. x x Complete It was determined that the project is not acquiring any ROW at either of the subject properties so all tree effects would be within the JPB ROW.
+Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-1d: Implement design commitments at historic railroad stations x Complete The Qualified Architectural Historian completed and submitted the HABS Level III documents to the JPB for all seven of the historic stations.
+Pole placement has been designed to minimize the visual impact to historic stations and all design changes are reviewed by the Environmental Compliance Lead to ensure the mitigation measure is being implemented as the design of the project progresses.
+CUL-1e: Implement specific tree mitigation considerations at two potentially historic properties and landscape recordation, as necessary. x x Complete It was determined that the project is not acquiring any ROW at either of the subject properties so all tree effects would be within the JPB ROW.
 Therefore, the APE does not include these two historic properties.
 This measure is no longer needed.
 CUL-1f: Implement historic bridge and underpass design requirements. x Ongoing This measure is being implemented as described during the design process and will be incorporated into the final design.
 The four bridges that are included in the MMRP are rail bridges crossing over another feature.
 Design of the OCS system is taking into account that there are requirements that restrict the design.
 Thus far, the designs for Construction Segments 2 & 4 are in process and designs are not yet complete.
 The D-B will forward to the Architectural Historian once complete.
-CUL-2a: Conduct an archaeological resource survey and/or monitoring of the removal of pavement or other obstructions to determine if historical resources under CEQA or unique archaeological resources under PRC 21083.2 are present. х Ongoing Periodic inspections of ground surface areas along the alignment, in conjunction with cultural monitoring as-needed of project activities in culturally sensitive areas are ongoing.
-The Archaeological Final Report will be provided at the conclusion of construction activities.
+CUL-2a: Conduct an archaeological resource survey and/or monitoring of the removal of pavement or other obstructions to determine if historical resources under CEQA or x Ongoing Periodic inspections of ground surface areas along the alignment, in conjunction with cultural monitoring as-needed of project activities in culturally sensitive areas are ongoing.
+The Archaeological Final Report will be provided at the

-Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-2b: Conduct exploratory trenching or coring of areas where subsurface project disturbance is planned in those areas with "high" or "very high" potential for buried site. x Ongoing Exploratory trenching and subsurface testing of all potentially culturally sensitive areas occurred prior to the initiation of construction activities in those areas.
+Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes unique archaeological resources under PRC 21083.2 are present. conclusion of construction activities.
+CUL-2b: Conduct exploratory trenching or coring of areas where subsurface project disturbance is planned in those areas with "high" or "very high" potential for buried site. x Ongoing Exploratory trenching and subsurface testing of all potentially culturally sensitive areas occurred prior to the initiation of construction activities in those areas.
 The results will be included in the Archaeological Final Report.
 No cultural resources requiring the development of a treatment plan were observed.
 A Native American monitor has been present for all exploratory trenching and subsurface testing work.
-CUL-2c: Conduct limited subsurface testing before performing ground-disturbing work within 50 meters of a known archaeological site. x Ongoing Exploratory trenching and subsurface testing of all potentially culturally sensitive areas occurred prior to the initiation of construction activities in those areas.
+CUL-2c: Conduct limited subsurface testing before performing ground- disturbing work within 50 meters of a known archaeological site. x Ongoing Exploratory trenching and subsurface testing of all potentially culturally sensitive areas occurred prior to the initiation of construction activities in those areas.
 The results will be included in the Archaeological Final Report.
 No cultural resources requiring the development of a treatment plan were observed.
 A Native American monitor has been present for all exploratory trenching and subsurface testing work.
 CUL-2d: Conduct exploratory trenching or coring of areas within the three zones of special sensitivity where subsurface project disturbance is planned. x Ongoing Exploratory trenching and subsurface testing of all potentially culturally sensitive areas occurred prior to the initiation of construction activities in those areas.
 The results will be included in the Archaeological Final Report.
 No cultural resources requiring the development of a treatment plan were observed.
-A Native American monitor has been present for all exploratory trenching and subsurface testing work.
+A Native American monitor has been